 All that being said, the server works fine on wireless.
 The script will work fine as is with a wireless connection.

-OpenJDK 9’s new garbage collector has made running a server on the Raspberry Pi feel great!
+OpenJDK’s better garbage collection added in recent releases has made running a server on the Raspberry Pi feel great!
 We can run at the default view distance of 10 with default entity settings.

 If you have any feedback or suggestions let me know in the comment section.
 A lot of the new developments in this script were directly from comments to the older articles.